lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ## Real Project

 Firstly, test functionality in local mode.
-Then test in server mode (in real projects) with performance tuning.
+Then test in server mode (in product environment) with performance tuning.